 More information is available from Early Conciliation.

-Subject to Parliamentary approval all claims made to the Employment Tribunal and Employment Appeals Tribunal since Monday 29 July 2013 are liable to a fee or an application for a fee remission.
+All claims made to the Employment Tribunal and Employment Appeals Tribunal are liable to a fee or an application for a fee remission.
 Fees are payable in advance and there are two levels of fees depending on the type of claim.

 |Fee type||Type A claim||Type B claim|